flowx-ai/docs-flowx/versioned_docs/version-2.14.0/platform-deep-dive/core-components/core-extensions/integration-management/integration-management.md

 # Integration management

 Integration management helps you configure integrations between the following components: FLOWX Process engine, plugins, or different adapters.
-The only requirement is that they should connect to [Kafka](../../../../platform-overview/frameworks-and-standards/event-driven-architecture-frameworks/intro-to-kafka-concepts.md) to communicate with the [FLOWX.AI Engine](../../flowx-engine/).
+The only requirement is that they should connect to [Kafka](../../../../platform-overview/frameworks-and-standards/event-driven-architecture-frameworks/intro-to-kafka-concepts.md) to communicate with the [FLOWX Engine](../../flowx-engine/).

 Integration management enables you to keep track of each integration and its correspondent component and different scenarios used: creating an OTP, document generation, notifications, etc.

 [Integrations](../../../integrations/integrations.md)

 :::warning
-Integrations must be compatible with Kafka, so they can communicate with external adapters and FLOWX.AI Engine.
+Integrations must be compatible with Kafka, so they can communicate with external adapters and FLOWX Engine.
 Communication is done through Kafka topics (handled by consumers and producers, see [Kafka configuration](../../../../platform-setup-guides/flowx-engine-setup-guide/flowx-engine-setup-guide.md#configuring-kafka) section for more details).
 :::

 After defining one integration (inside **Integration management**) you can open a compatible node and start using them.

 :::info
-Integrations are used with the following nodes: [task nodes](../../../../building-blocks/node/task-node/task-node.md), [user task nodes](../../../../building-blocks/node/user-task-node/user-task-node.md), [message send tasks](../../../../building-blocks/node/message-send-received-task-node.md#message-send-task), and [message receive tasks](../../../../building-blocks/node/message-send-received-task-node.md#message-receive-task)).
+Integrations are used with the following nodes: [task nodes](../../../../building-blocks/node/task-node/task-node.md), [user task nodes](../../../../building-blocks/node/user-task-node/user-task-node.md), [message send tasks](../../../../building-blocks/node/message-send-received-task-node.md#message-send-task), and [message receive tasks](../../../../building-blocks/node/message-send-received-task-node.md#message-receive-task).
 :::

-You can easily create or import an integration using the **Integration management** feature just by accessing **FLOWX.AI Admin-> Integration management**.
+You can easily create or import an integration using the **Integration management** feature just by accessing **FLOWX Designer → Integration management**.

 ![Integration management](../../../img/integrations.png)